opendataval/opendataval/dataoob/dataloader/readme.md

     add_noise_func=add_noise_func,
     noise_kwargs=noise_kwargs
 )
-x_train, y_train, x_valid, y_valid, x_test, y_test = loader.datapoints
+x_train, y_train, x_valid, y_valid, x_test, y_test = fetcher.datapoints
 ```

 ## `Register` datasets
 Data sets are tricky topic, as sometimes we'd want to load the covariates and labels seperately.
-If you're not contributing, please ignore this as this is all facaded away by DataLoader.
+If you're not contributing, please ignore this as this is all facaded away by DataFetcher.

 Take for example this use case, we want to have the covariates loaded dynamically (like a PyTorch `Dataset`) because of the memory usage, but we need the labels all loaded in memory (for certain evaluators).